elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 ---
 title: 'Mining the potential of knowledge graphs for metadata on training'
-title_short: 'Mining Knowledge Graphs for Training Metadata'
+title_short: 'Knowledge Graphs for Training Metadata'
 tags:
   - knowledge graphs
   - metadata